 Where are your participants from?

 Most participants come from within North America.
 Often people hear about our canoe camps through our large circle of friends and alumni.
 In the spring and fall, we do several school programs, mostly with 8th grade Waldorf students, so many times participants hear about it at school.
 As word spreads and friends travel, our diversity grows.
-The past few summers we’ve had participants join us from the UK, Germany, France, Spain, Italy, Nicaragua, UAE, Israel, China, Singapore and Mexico.
+The past few summers we’ve had participants join us from Canada, USA, the UK, Germany, France, Spain, Italy, Nicaragua, UAE, Israel, Singapore and Mexico.

 How are participants placed in groups and on trips?